First lull in Kashmir since latest India-Pakistan escalation

 "The Prime Minister emphasized the importance of Pakistan taking action against all terrorist groups, in support of global efforts to combat terrorism," the statement said.

-Associated Press writer Zarar Khan in Islamabad and Danica Kirka in London contributed to this report.
+Associated Press writers Zarar Khan in Islamabad and Danica Kirka in London contributed to this report.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.